novak-99/ex/docs/source/Tutorials/Complex.rst

     8 + 6j
     -4 - 3j

 Finally, the complex module also contains various useful non-member functions that can aid in complex analysis.
-Here a few examples:
+Here are a few examples:

 .. code-block:: cpp